kodegeo/showgeo2/docs/userModel_requirements.md

   - Chat with other users
   - Provide status updates.
   - Create discussion room or pages.
-  - Search for upcoming concerts.
+  - Search for upcoming LIVEs.
   - Share notifications and or merchandise.
-  - Purchase tickets for a concert.
+  - Purchase tickets for a LIVE.

 ### 3. Entity